Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 Loopback handles some channel mapping automatically.
 When you add a source or monitor to a virtual device, its channels will be mapped one-to-one with the device's existing output channels, as possible.
 Similarly, when additional output channels are added, the Pass-Thru source is updated and auto-mapped to them.
 Note that mappings for application and audio device sources, as well as monitors, are not automatically modified when output channels are added.

-Below, you'll see the automatic channel mapping for our device with iTunes and a USB microphone (for clarity, the Pass-Thru source has been removed).
+Below, you'll see the automatic channel mapping for our device with Music and a USB microphone (for clarity, the Pass-Thru source has been removed).
 This automatic mapping will often be sufficient, but it's also possible to manually configure the virtual audio device's channel mapping, via the Output Channels column.

 A default channel mapping